 In certain circumstances, such as but not limited to the implementation of NPA relief, Carriers ceasing to operate, or number assignment errors made by Carriers, the telephone numbers assigned to customers might be reclaimed or changed.

-If a business or portion of a business is sold to, merged with or acquired by another entity, the terms of the sale, merger or acquisition should not prohibit the transfer of a CO Code to the party acquiring the business or portion of the business.
-Per Section 6.4.1 of this Guideline a Code Holder who is the initial holder of a CO Code or who has acquired the CO Code by a transfer because of a sale, merger or acquisition or other reason must use the CO Code in a manner consistent with this Guideline.
-The original Code Holder must advise the CNA when a CO Code is to be transferred from one Code Holder to another as a result of a business or portion of a business being sold, merged or acquired.
+If a business or portion of a business is sold to, merged with or acquired by another entity, the terms of the sale, merger or acquisition should not prohibit the transfer of a Code or Block to the party acquiring the business or portion of the business.
+Per Section 6.4.1 of this Guideline a Code Holder who has acquired the Code or Block by a transfer because of a sale, merger or acquisition or other reason must use the Code or Block in a manner consistent with this Guideline.
+The original Code/Block Holder must advise the CNA when a Code or Block is to be transferred from one Code/Block Holder to another as a result of a business or portion of a business being sold, merged or acquired.

-NANP numbering resources shall be assigned to permit the most effective and efficient use of a finite numbering resource in order to prevent premature exhaust of the NANP and delay the need to develop and implement costly new or expanded numbering plans.
-Efficient resource management and CO Code conservation are necessary due to the impacts of expanding the numbering resource (e.g., NANP expansion from 10 to 11 or more digits).
-Impacts include:
+NANP numbering resources shall be assigned to permit the most effective and efficient use of a finite numbering resource to prevent premature exhaust of the NANP and delay the need to develop and implement costly new or expanded numbering plans.
+Impacts include but are not limited to:

 Customer impacts (e.g., dialling, changes to advertising and stationery, etc.)